canklot/Muhafiz/README.md

 # Muhafiz
 Python easy to use password storage

+#Usage
+Just run the code with: python muhafiz.py
+It will ask for opeating mode s fro stote, d decrypt Then will ask for credentials
+In the end encrypted data will be stored in a file named "kasa" and decrypted data will be printed to the screen

 The password is expanded to two 256 bit keys using PBKDF2 with a 256 bit random salt , SHA256, and 100,000 iterations